Tips From Remote Workers on Working From Home Effectively

 #4 - Use A Project Management Tool

-The most effective tool that I have used during working from home is Monday.
-We’d describe it as a powerful project management platform that helps teams of all types track, manage, and execute various tasks and initiatives.
-To do so, Monday combines a slick and intuitive UI with automation capabilities that make it a breeze to use.
+The most effective tool that I have used during working from home is Kanbanize.
+We’d describe it as a powerful agile project management platform that helps teams of all types track, manage, and execute various tasks and initiatives.
+To do so, Kanbanize combines a slick and intuitive UI with automation capabilities that make it a breeze to use.

 Thanks to Caroline, CoSign!